Positano

 Church of Santa Maria dell'Assunta

-The Church of Santa Maria dell’Assunta, dating back to the 10th century with its yellow and green majolica dome, is located in the lower part of the town, close to the sea and is immortalized every year in the photos of millions of tourists.
-Inside there is an icon of Byzantine origin of the Black Madonna with child, to whom an ancient legend mentioned the name of Positano.
-The legend tells that in the 12th century AD, the painting of the Virgin Mary was traveling on a ship together with Benedictine monks who incited by a voice from the painting itself that said "Posa ...
-Posa", that is, stop, they decided to stop on the banks of Positano.
+The Church of Santa Maria dell’Assunta, dating back to the 10th century with its yellow and green majolica dome, is located in the lower part of the town, close to the sea and is captured each year in the photos of millions of tourists.
+Inside, it houses a Byzantine icon of the Black Madonna with Child, to which an ancient legend attributes the origin of Positano's name.
+The legend tells that in the 12th century, the painting of the Virgin Mary was aboard a ship with Benedictine monks.
+Encouraged by a voice from the painting itself saying "Posa ...
+Posa", meaning "Stop here", they decided to stop on the shores of Positano.

 \2